Licensing Examinations

 An optometrist has completed pre-professional undergraduate education in a college or university and four years of professional education at a school or college of optometry, leading to the Doctor of Optometry (O.D.) degree.
 In addition to the academic requirements, as a legislated profession, optometrists must complete both national and state licensing requirements to practice in the United States.
 The following link provides direct information through the National Board of Examiners in Optometry (NBEO) website on licensing requirements by state.

 At the national level, the NBEO administers comprehensive and special examinations.
-The comprehensive examination is comprised of three parts and designed primarily for different stages of a candidate's optometric education and training.
+The comprehensive examination is composed of three parts and designed primarily for different stages of a candidate's optometric education and training.
 All 50 states, the District of Columbia, and Puerto Rico require Parts I, II and III for state licensure.
 Also, 47 states plus the District of Columbia require the Treatment and Management of Ocular Disease (TMOD) examination as one step toward therapeutic privileges.

 Part I, “Applied Basic Science” (ABS), will consist of a blend of Basic Science test items and Clinical Science test items.
 The ABS examination is two sessions in length, each session four (4) hours long containing 175 items, for a total of 350 items.
 Student candidates must be in the spring of their third academic year to take the Part I exam.

-Part II, entitled “Patient Assessment and Management” (PAM), consists of 60 simulated patient cases and is administered over two sessions, each 3 ½ hours in length.
+Part II, titled “Patient Assessment and Management” (PAM), consists of 60 simulated patient cases and is administered over two sessions, each 3 ½ hours in length.
 Patient cases for the PAM examination generally focus on either typical presentations of relatively high-frequency conditions or conditions with low-frequency but high-criticality.
 The eligibility requirements are those students midway through the fourth academic year.
 Therefore, the targeted administration (i.e., the administration that most students take when they become eligible) will be in December.

 Part III, named "Clinical Skills" (CSE), consists of a 4-station Clinical Skills Examination.
 In CSE, the candidate examines a different patient at each of four 30-minute stations, in the performance of 20 clinical skills including the Injections Skill Examination.
 The CSE is administered in one 3.5 hour session at the National Center of Clinical Testing in Optometry in Charlotte, North Carolina.
 Student candidates are permitted to take Part III starting August of the year prior to graduation.